puffscoin/eth-utils/README.md

 - listening on port _303dd_, (like 30300, 30301, ...)
 - with the account unlocked
 - launching json-rpc server on port _81dd_ (like 8100, 8101, 8102, ...)
-- extra params are passed to `geth`
+- extra params are passed to `gpuffs`

 ```
 $ GPUFFS=./gpuffs bash ~/puffs-utils/puffsup.sh ~/tmp/puffs/ 04 09 --mine console